mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *kindness is a language which the deaf can hear, and the blind can read.*
+> *the longest journey of any person is the journey inward.*

 </div>
 <!-- quote-end -->